Adversarial Guitar Amplifier Modelling With Unpaired Data: Introduction

 \section{Introduction}

-When recording musical instruments for contemporary music production, the audio effects applied are an essential component of the resulting timbre.
-This is especially true of the electric guitar, where the timbral characteristics, or as it is often referred to by guitarists, the \textit{tone}, imparted by certain vacuum tube amplifiers is highly sought-after.
-Digitally emulating analog audio devices such as guitar amplifiers is known as Virtual Analog (VA) modelling \cite{Valimaki11}.
+When recording musical instruments for music production, audio effects are an essential component of the resulting timbre.
+This is especially true of electric guitar, where the timbre, or as it is often referred to by guitarists, \textit{tone}, imparted by certain amplifiers and effects pedals is highly sought-after.
+Digital emulation of analog audio devices such as these is known as Virtual Analog (VA) modelling \cite{Valimaki11}.

 A related but more challenging problem is to emulate the timbre of an electric guitar directly from a recording.
 This corresponds to a practical and very exciting task: how to imitate the guitar tone heard on a commercial music recording using your own electric guitar?
+We refer to this as modelling from \textit{unpaired data}, as the unprocessed guitar signal used to generate the target guitar tone is unavailable.

 The usual paradigm of VA modelling is the emulation of certain analog devices, however this is insufficient for this purpose for two reasons.
 Firstly, the specific instrument and devices used to craft the guitar tone on a famous recording might not be known.
-Even if, for example, the exact amplifier used to make a recording is available, recreating the target timbre is no simple task, as it would require unearthing the combination of parameter settings and recording setup.
+Even if the required equipment is available, recreating the recording setup is a time consuming process that requires expert knowledge.

 Secondly, the desired timbre includes both the musical instrument itself, as well as any processing applied to it.
-This means that any emulation of a recorded guitar tone must account for differences between the timbre of your guitar, and the timbre of the target guitar, before effects processing is applied.
+This means that any emulation of a recorded guitar tone must also account for differences between the timbre of your guitar, and the timbre of the target guitar, before effects processing is applied.

 The problem thus corresponds more closely to that of timbre transfer, but in the specific case where the input and target instrument are both guitars.
-The problem can be divided into two subproblems: the linear and the nonlinear modification.
-The linear problem is related to the difference of the spectral shapes of the two instruments.
-A similar problem has been solved earlier using a high-order linear filter, either to enhance the string instrument timbre taken from a piezo pickup \cite{Karjalainen00b, Rau2018}, or to process an electric guitar such that it sounds like an acoustic one \cite{Karjalainen00a}.
-In these cases, the filter behaves as an equalizer (EQ).
+The problem can be divided into two sub-problems: the guitar-to-guitar transformation, and modelling of the guitar signal chain.
+Previous work has approached guitar-to-guitar transformation using linear filtering, for example, to process an electric guitar such that it sounds like an acoustic guitar \cite{Karjalainen00a}.